JacobYLiu/JacobYLiu/README.md

 Software Engineer <img src="cyndaquil-pokemon.gif" width="45px">
 --------------------------

 I am a software engineer actively applying for jobs and love learning new technologies.
 I'm attending Georgia Tech for a Master's of Science in Computer Science.
 I'm experienced using Python and Javascript for backend development.
-I'm seeking job opportunities as a Backend SWE, Mobile Engineer, or Fullstack SWE.
+I'm seeking job opportunities as a Software Engineer.
 * 🏠 Bay Area, California
 * 🎓 Master of Science, Computer Science from the Georgia Institute of Techology.
 * ✉️  Contact me using this email >> [jacobliu75@gmail.com](mailto:jacobliu75@gmail.com)